Golf Cart Seat Belts: Club Car, E-Z-GO & Amazon Kits

 A standard golf cart used on private property, a golf course, or community paths often does not legally need seat belts.
 But once you move into public-road use, the rules change fast.
 Under FMVSS 500, low-speed vehicles need seat belts that meet federal requirements.
 That is why factory LSVs from brands like Club Car, EZGO, ICON, and Evolution come with restraints already installed.

 State and local rules can go further.
-South Carolina, for example, now requires passengers under age 12 to wear a fastened safety belt when a golf cart is operated on public streets and highways.
+South Carolina DPS, for example, says children under age 12 must wear a seat belt when a golf cart is driven on public streets and highways.
 If you live in a golf-cart-heavy market like Florida, South Carolina, Arizona, or Texas, do not assume "private cart" means "no safety rules."

 Even if your local law does not require belts, the safety argument is still strong.
 A recent PubMed-indexed adult trauma study found ejection was common in serious golf cart injuries, and our own golf cart safety guide covers why falling out is one of the biggest injury risks for families and neighborhood carts.